Adaptive analysis-aware defeaturing: the case of Neumann boundary conditions: Acknowledgment

 To conclude, we plug (\ref{eq:Iest}), (\ref{eq:IIest}) and (\ref{eq:II1opt}) into (\ref{eq:IIvovoh}) and (\ref{eq:threeterms}), and thus for all $v\in H_{0,\Gamma_D}^1(\Omega)$,

 We conclude by choosing $v=e\in H_{0,\Gamma_D}^1(\Omega)$ in (\ref{eq:finalstep}), and by simplifying $\|\nabla e\|_{0,\Omega}$ on both sides. \end{proof}

-\begin{remark} Without Assumption \ref{as:respectivesizes}, i.e., in the case in which the size of the feature is greater than the mesh size on it, $h_F \gg \hQFmin$, then the term $\RN{2}_1$ estimated by (\ref{eq:subopt}) is sub-optimal as the scaling of $F$ is present in front of the residual terms instead of the mesh size. \end{remark}
+\begin{remark} Without Assumption \ref{as:respectivesizes}, i.e., in the case in which the size of the feature is greater than the mesh size on it, $h_F \gg \hQFmin$, then the term $\RN{2}_1$ estimated by (\ref{eq:subopt}) is sub-optimal as the scaling of $F$ is present in front of the residual terms instead of the mesh size.
+See also Remark~\ref{rmk:discussionassumption} for the effect of this Assumption in practice. \end{remark}

 \begin{remark} Note that the estimation of term $\RN{1}$ in (\ref{eq:termI}) gives an alternative proof to the one of \cite[Theorem~11]{buffagiannelli1} in the case of mixed boundary conditions. \end{remark}